The Pew Research center recently published a research paper on respondent focus and data quality. The synopsis of the research paper states:

 - Increased Focus – This is part of (a) above – that the test group was skipping LESS of the questions and also corroborates the research done by the Pew Research Center – where they concluded that “Forced-choice questions yield more accurate data than select-all-that-apply lists”

 With Auto-Advance, we believe and can prove that the issues around data quality as well as respondent fatigue are addressed in a balanced and meaningful way.
-This allows researchers to create delight with the respondents – and thereby securing the implicit time that survey respondents are willing to spend and be thoughtful about their responses.
+This allows researchers to create delight with the respondents – and thereby securing the implicit data time that survey respondents are willing to spend and be thoughtful about their responses.